Lawrence Wong to join ST-BT Budget Roundtable 2022 on 'new way forward'

-Finance Minister Lawrence Wong will speak on Singapore's aim to forge a more dynamic and greener economy anchored by a fairer tax system, at a roundtable organised by The Straits Times and The Business Times today.
+SINGAPORE (THE BUSINESS TIMES) - Finance Minister Lawrence Wong will speak on Singapore's aim to forge a more dynamic and greener economy anchored by a fairer tax system, at a roundtable organised by The Straits Times and The Business Times on Monday (March 14).

 Mr Wong will be discussing Budget announcements as part of a panel of experts also featuring UOB head of research Suan Teck Kin, National Trades Union Congress secretary-general Ng Chee Meng, and economics and finance professor Sumit Agarwal from the National University of Singapore.